veggiespam/ImageLocationScanner/README.md

 	- If you have images disabled in Global Exclude URL, then any passive image scanner, like ILS, will be unable to see the images and report on privacy issues.
-	- Note: As of promotion to beta and rollout of 1.0 ILS, ZAP will passively scan images without additional setting changes (as were previously required for 0.4 in ILS/alpha).

 ## Build Requirements